-How to write my Company Sexual Harassment Policies and Procedures document
+How do you write a Company Sexual Harassment Policies and Procedures document?

 SEXUAL HARASSMENT POLICIES AND PROCEDURES

 This Company's Sexual Harassment Policies and Procedures were created by the Company in order to provide protection of the rights of individuals and to provide a set of common definitions and guidelines for code of conduct while working for Company.
 This policy is written to reflect both the Company's existing Sexual Harassment Policies as well as the federal statutes under which the Company operates its business.
 The goal of this policy is to allow for an environment that is free of Sexual Harassment by way of comparable protection of the rights of our employees, customers, contractors, and vendors through standardized practices and procedures.
 Company seeks to increase awareness of the Company's Sexual Harassment Policies and Procedures, and to provide education and information for employees in order to help employees understand Sexual Harassment and the Company's policy concerning Sexual Harassment, as well as their rights and responsibilities as employees of the Company.